 There is a public bus leaving Santa Marta at the stop next to the Central Market on Calle 10 with Carrera 9 where any cab takes you for as little as US$1,

 Here, you have to catch the local public bus towards La Guajira.
 You can just tell the driver where you want to get off.

 We went to the main entrance El Zaino in Cañaveral, but if you are more adventurous, it’s also possible to enter the park at Calabazo.

 Best Place to Sleep

 As we planned on continuing further east to Palomino the following day, we booked a room at the Recuerdos del Tayrona guest house* right next to the main entrance to spend the night.
 It also came in handy since we were able to leave everything we didn’t urgently need for our hike in our room.

 There are also accommodations right at the park.
-However, those are either quite rustic – like hammocks, tents, beds without real walls – or pretty expensive.
-Whereby the open air beds are quite costly, too.
+However, those are either quite rustic – like hammocks, tents, and beds without real walls – or pretty expensive.
+Whereby the open-air beds are quite costly, too.

 On the other hand, if you spend the night in the park, you have to pay the entrance fee of about 15 $ only once.
 So you need to do the math yourself according to your interest.

 One might think that at night you’d have the chance to get a better look at the wildlife; thus while we hiked back, loud Salsa and Reggaeton were blaring from the campground, so I’m not sure how far that actually attracts wildlife.